nlroth/Quansheng_UV-K5_Wiki/Hardware_Mods.md

 <br>
 # 2. Add possiblity to use USB-PD-Cable (USB-C-to-USB-C) <br> or USB-A-to-USB-C-Cable

+Insert 2 resistors of 5.1 kΩ each from ground to the CC pins (A5 / B5).
+This hack requires a good eye and good nerves ;-)<br>
+Wiring the two configuration pins CC with 5.1kΩ resistor signals the PD charger that it can apply 5V.<br> Without this resistor-combination, no voltage is applied.

 <img width="600" src="https://github.com/ludwich66/Quansheng_UV-K5_Wiki/assets/12202733/79a76a31-6c8b-4c9c-968b-cb66362b6c9a">
 <br>
 <img width="600" src="https://github.com/ludwich66/Quansheng_UV-K5_Wiki/assets/12202733/ff91c870-f76d-4424-ae78-a4a790c51e0f">

 USB-C Port |  |  |  |  |  |  |  |  |  |  |  | USB-C
 -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | --